Scripture Reference: Matthew 26:57-27:31

 Learning Activities and Crafts:

 - Appoint a “judge”.
-Judge should ask the class to list all the things Jesus did right, and then ask them to list what he did wrong.
-Discuss the fact that he did not do any wrong but he suffered for us anyway (1 Peter 2:21-22).
+The judge should ask the class to list all the things Jesus did right, and then ask them to list what he did wrong.
+Discuss the fact that he did not do any wrong, but he suffered for us anyway (1 Peter 2:21-22).

 - List situations where we might deny Christ (not tell friends we are Christians, etc.) Discuss how Peter must have felt.
 We will hear more about him later.